Three types of tsunami | Evacuation zones | Tsunami warnings | Get tsunami ready

 There may be official warnings issued by Civil Defence Emergency Managment officials from your Council and emergency services.
 These can include warnings over local radio and television, WREMO or Council social media or websites, or emergency services and Council vehicles using public adress systems to clear the beaches and streets within the vicinity of the beaches.

-- Follow official instructions and stay out of any evacuated zones until the official 'all clear' has been given.
+You should follow official instructions and stay out of any evacuated zones until the official 'all clear' has been given.

-- Verify the warning and follow instructions provided by Civil Defence Emergency Management officials.
+Informal warnings could come from friends, family, international media, and the internet.
+You should verify the warning and follow instructions provided by Civil Defence Emergency Management officials.

-After a tsunami
+After a tsunami:

-- Listen to the radio for civil defence advice
+- Listen to the radio for civil defence advice.

-- Don’t go sightseeing
+- Don’t go sightseeing.

 - Don’t go down to the sea or return to your property until you have been told it is safe to do so.